wenjunche/openfin-webrtc-example/README.md

    `npm run start`

-1. Start the Webpack dev server.
+1. Start the example.

-   `npm run start`
+   `npm run start:example`

+   Two instances of the example app need to be started so WebRTC can be established.